Appendix B — Matrix Operations

 1 1.983407 1.983407

-A.6 Summary
+B.6 Summary

 1. Numpy arrays/matrices are in row major order, while R is column major order.
 You’ll note how with numpy we essentially provided two rows to the array function, which automatically created the 2 x 3 matrix.
 The R matrix is not the same, because by default it fills in the columns.
 If you add by_row = TRUE, you’d then get the same result as the numpy example.
 Column major is generally more intuitive for tabular data, because that’s how we think of data stored in tables, and why the pandas package in python is also column major/oriented.
-However, both R and Python are very flexible and more generally work in arrays.
+However, both R and Python are very flexible, and more generally work in arrays.
 If you use both it can take a bit to settle with one if you’ve used the other (especially for ‘apply’ functions).
 The reticulate package has a vignette that provides a nice overview, while the rray package actually brings the numpy approach to the R landscape.↩︎